KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/smartship/README.md

 ## Usage

-To use the Decentralized Logistic System, follow these steps:
+To use the SmartShip Decentralized Logistic System, follow these steps:

 1. Create a new shipment: `curl -X POST -H "Content-Type: application/json" -d '{"shipmentData": {"from": "New York", "to": "Los Angeles", "weight": 10}}' http://localhost:3000/api/shipments`
 2. Track a shipment: `curl -X GET http://localhost:3000/api/shipments/:id`